 WR Emeka Egbuka Recruiting

-His four finalists are the Clemson Tigers, Ohio State Buckeyes, Oklahoma Sooners, and Washington Huskies.
+His four finalists were the Clemson Tigers, Ohio State Buckeyes, Oklahoma Sooners, and Washington Huskies.

-The coronavirus pandemic has made official visits to these school challenging to accomplish, so there is far more speculation than there would be in a regular year.
+The coronavirus pandemic has made official visits to these school challenging to accomplish, so there was far more speculation than there would be in a regular year.

-The 247Sports Crystal Ball believes that the Buckeyes are the favorites, in large part due to the relationship between Egbuka and OSU Wide Receivers coach Brian Hartline, as well as head coach Ryan Day.
-The Sooners are in a close second place, thanks primarily to Oklahoma quarterback Caleb Williams creating a social media campaign to generate buzz for Egbuka joining the squad.
+The 247Sports Crystal Ball believed that the Buckeyes are the favorites, in large part due to the relationship between Egbuka and OSU Wide Receivers coach Brian Hartline, as well as head coach Ryan Day.
+The Sooners were in a close second place, thanks primarily to Oklahoma quarterback Caleb Williams creating a social media campaign to generate buzz for Egbuka joining the squad in Norman.

 Emeka Egbuka Highlights